 Chimpanzees are incredibly intelligent as compared to other animals in the wild as their brainpower is compared to that of human beings.
 They are good at working together when making tools, good at solving problems and communicating with complex vocals.
 Chimps are smart at discovering in the forests.

-Chimps undergo reproduction and their gestation period lasts for 8 months, mothers can give birth at any time of the year and mostly give birth to a single infant that clings on the mother’s fur and later rides on her back until weaning at 3 years old.
+Chimps reproduce after a pregnancy’s that lasts for a period of 8 months.
+Mothers can give birth at any time of the year and mostly give birth to a single infant that clings on the mother’s fur and later rides on her back until weaning at 3 years old.
 Females and infants still maintain a close relationship for several years.

 Chimpanzees just as human beings have got fears and threats but their greatest are habituate loss, poaching, and diseases.